IdentityServer/Documentation/docs/overview/terminology.md

 ## Access Token
 An access token can be validated by a resource.

 Clients request access tokens and forward them to an API.
-Access tokens contain information about the client and the use (if present).
+Access tokens contain information about the client and the user (if present).
 APIs use that information to authorize access to their data.